 - Try to avoid close contact with sick people.

-- Drink plenty of clear fluids (such as water, brother, sports drinks, and electrolyte beverages for infants) to keep from becoming dehydrated.
+- Drink plenty of clear fluids (such as water, sports drinks and electrolyte beverages for infants) to keep from becoming dehydrated.

-- Showering routinely and immediately after participating in exercise.
+- Shower routinely and immediately after participating in exercise.

 - Keep cuts and scrapes clean and covered with a bandage until healed.

-- Avoiding sharing personal items such as tooth paste, towels or razors.
+- Avoid sharing personal items such as toothpaste, towels or razors.

-- Contact your healthcare provider or Student Health Services if you are at higher risk for complications from flu or treatment.
-People at higher risk for flu complications include children under the age of 5 years, pregnant women, people of any age who have chronic medical conditions (such as asthma, diabetes, or heart disease), and people age 65 years and older.
+- Contact your healthcare provider if you are at higher risk for complications from flu or treatment.
+People at higher risk for flu complications include children under the age of 5 years, pregnant women, people of any age who have chronic medical conditions (such as asthma, diabetes or heart disease) and people age 65 years and older.

-- Contact you healthcare provider or Student Health Services if your symptoms are getting worse.
+- Contact you healthcare provider if your symptoms are getting worse.

-- If you are having difficulty breathing and need to go to the hospital, contact University Police at 911 from any campus phone, or (631) 632-3333 from non-campus phones.
+- If you are having difficulty breathing and need to go to the hospital, call 911.